Mass Hysteria (band): History

 In 2001 the band returned after intensive touring with a different approach with the release of 'De Cercle en Cercle'.
 This album received mixed feelings with the arrival of new guitarist Olivier Coursier.
 The album's new pop/rap experiment approach left the band isolated from the metal scene.
 Michel Houellebecq, met in Québec, was supposed to write one of the songs but the agreement was never finalized.

 In 2005 the band released 'Mass Hysteria' confirming the band's new, softer pop/metal approach.
 Finally, in 2007 with the departure of Olivier and arrival of Nicolas Savoury the band returned with 'Une somme de détails' (an addition of details).
 The album pushed Mass Hysteria back to its root of origin that made it a success.
 This album was heavier than ever, and began to close-in on the level of success of 'Contraddiction'.
 Two years later, in late 2009, the band released 'Failles' (cracks).
 The album's cover undeniably confirmed the band's renewed connection with 'contraddiction' (also in red and black).
 The album received critical acclaim.
+Original bassist, Stéphan Jaquet departed the band in 2011.
+He would pass away in 2021 at the age of 53.

 In the mass media, Mass Hysteria was known for some controversies and incidents surrounding them.
 But some critics have also noticed the quality of their music and their growing success.